Skip to content

 extend-exclude#

-A list of file patterns to omit from linting, in addition to those specified by exclude.
+A list of file patterns to omit from formatting and linting, in addition to those specified by exclude.

 Exclusions are based on globs, and can be either: